-The agreement does not have any such provision refering to women empowerment

-The agreement has provisions that: (i) provide a list of cooperation activities directly related to women empowerment and inclusive trade, but these activities merely envisage women as an employee or labor, or (ii) the agreement indicates members' commitment to cooperate on areas and engage in activities that strengthen women's empowerment, but it does not provide a list of cooperation activities

-The agreement has provisions that: (i) provide a list of cooperation activities directly related to women empowerment and inclusive trade, and (ii) these activities envisage women not merely as an employee or labor but also as an entrepreneur, leader, decision-maker, scientist, engineer and/or other high-paid professional
+The agreement does not have any such provision refering to women empowerment The agreement has provisions that: (i) provide a list of cooperation activities directly related to women empowerment and inclusive trade, but these activities merely envisage women as an employee or labor, or (ii) the agreement indicates members' commitment to cooperate on areas and engage in activities that strengthen women's empowerment, but it does not provide a list of cooperation activities The agreement has provisions that: (i) provide a list of cooperation activities directly related to women empowerment and inclusive trade, and (ii) these activities envisage women not merely as an employee or labor but also as an entrepreneur, leader, decision-maker, scientist, engineer and/or other high-paid professional

-2. Does the given FTA among its cooperation activities incorporate women's access to education or skill development?

-(i) The agreement does not contain any cooperation activity, or (ii) mentioned cooperation activities do not include women's access to education or skill development

-(i) The cooperation activities contain specific commitments from members to work on enhancing or encouraging women's access to education or skill development, and (ii) these commitments are either made without outlining the type and nature of education and skill development or they only focus on traditional education and skill development opportunities (such as farming, fisheries, textiles, teaching, nursing, handloom, and so on)

-(i) The cooperation activities contain specific commitments from members to work on enhancing or encouraging women's access to education or skill development, and (ii) these commitments focus on enhancing educational or skill development opportunities in the fields that can translate to high-paid job opportunities for women (such as STEM and ICT focused education)
+2. Does the given FTA among its cooperation activities incorporate women's access to education or skill development? cooperation activity, or (ii) mentioned cooperation activities do not include women's access to education or skill development education of skill development development education contract development education edu) The cooperation activities contain specific ommitments from members to work on nhancing or encouraging women's access to ducation or skill development, and (ii) these ommitments are either made without outlining he type and nature of education and skill evelopment or they only focus on traditional ducation and skill development opportunities such as farming, fisheries, textiles, teaching, ursing, handloom, and so on) (i) The cooperation activities contain specific commitments from members to work on enhancing or encouraging women's access to education or skill development, and (ii) these commitments focus on enhancing educational or skill development opportunities in the fields that can translate to high-paid job opportunities for women (such as STEM and ICT focused education)